brokolja/laststaticsitegenerator/README.md

 ## How

 Transforms a directory of templates into HTML using eleventy.
 Than parcel automaticaly detects all your assets in your pages and processes them.
+No magic.
+You can adjust everything in package.json's scripts section.

 ## Installation